TerraFirmaRescue/TerraFirma-Rescue-Modpack/README.md

 5. [ISSUES](https://github.com/TerraFirmaRescue/TerraFirma-Rescue-Modpack/issues)
 6. [LICENSE](https://github.com/TerraFirmaRescue/TerraFirma-Rescue-Modpack/blob/master/LICENSE)

+## Storyline

+***After countless hours, we reached the target galaxy-Terrafirma B. What wakes me up is not the call of my teammates.
+It was a harsh alarm.
+I looked aside, a glass was inserted in the chest of my teammate, and I heard him say in a mosquito-like voice: "Come on, this ship is about to crash.
+I have the key to the escape bin and the company's technology guide .
+I hope you can live well. " Then he closed his eyes forever, and I laid his body flat on the ground and took his key and guide.
+Sit on the escape cabin and come to this unknown world.
+This is my story. --- Alexander Steve II***

 ## What is Terra Firma Rescue?

 Have you imagined the coexistence of GregTech and Terra Firma Craft?
+This is not a dream anymore.

 In case!
 GregTech 6 cannot overturn your worldview!

 In case!
 Terra Firma Craft cannot satisfy your technological development!

 Then!
-This modpack of TFR is best for you!
+TFR is best for you!

 That's right!
 This modpack includes GregTech6U, Terra Firma Craft, AdvancedRocketry, Railcraft, DraconicEvolution, Applied Energistics, OpenBlocks, Forestry and other 53+ Mods, as well as 600+ quests awaiting for you to complete!

 Of course!
-This modpack also includes a GregTech6 extension Mod made by the author of the integration package and used an unofficial version of GT6 developed for this modpack!
-Let this modpack take you once again to the limit of the 1.7.10 Mod Complex, intoxicated by it for at least half a year!
+This modpack also includes Original Mods and Tweaked Mods made for this modpack!

+Let this modpack take you once again to the limit of the 1.7.10 Mod Complexity, intoxicated by it for at least half a year!

 ## What does this pack have to offer?